ALEAD-B/WellbeingWorkshop/README.md

 Position papers are not required for this workshop, but in advance of the workshop, we will ask everyone attending to submit an image of something that represents wellbeing and/or connection to you, for use in our icebreaker activity.

-Please can all interested participants complete this reistratiuon form
+Please can all interested participants complete this registration form : https://docs.google.com/forms/d/e/1FAIpQLSfH0io52BXBZaztYAzdQ9KYUiuAv4OAMyYwG7-TGTjSRFC0IA/viewform?usp=header

 In this workshop, we will explore the connection between crafting and wellbeing through hands-on experience with crafting activities from four different cultures.
 Participants will discuss and reflect on their experiences in academia, the